iRevive/fmq/docs/examples/pubsub.md

     Stream.repeatEval(sendA >> sendB >> Timer[F].sleep(2000.millis))

   private def sendA: F[Unit] =
-    publisher.sendMultipart(Frame.Multipart(topicA, "We don't want to see this"))
+    publisher.sendFrame(Frame.Multipart(topicA, "We don't want to see this"))

   private def sendB: F[Unit] =
-    publisher.sendMultipart(Frame.Multipart(topicB, "We would like to see this"))
+    publisher.sendFrame(Frame.Multipart(topicB, "We would like to see this"))

 }
 ```